Pop Culture Madness!

 Chattanooga Choo Choo was the first single since 1927's My Blue Heaven to sell 1 million copies, and RCA Victor gave Glenn Miller the first gold record as a reward.

 During the battle of Stalingrad, Mikhail Panikakha had only two Molotov cocktails left after helping repel German attacks.
 He raised the one to throw when a bullet hit it, setting him on fire.
-He then took the last bottle, jumped out of the trench and hit the nearest German tank with it.
+He then took the last bottle, jumped out of the trench, and hit the nearest German tank.

 Napalm was developed in 1942 in a secret laboratory at Harvard University.

-Audie Murphy: the most decorated American soldier in the entire Second World War.
-In 1942 he falsified his age to 18 to join the Army and until 1945 he participated in battles on Sicily, at Salerno, Anzio and Rome, and also in southern France and the Alsace region.
+Audie Murphy was the most decorated American soldier in the Second World War.
+In 1942, he falsified his age to 18 to join the Army.
+Until 1945, he participated in battles on Sicily, at Salerno, Anzio, and Rome, and also in southern France and the Alsace region.

 13-year-old Seaman Calvin Graham was decorated for valor in battle.
 That is how his mother learned where he had been and revealed his secret to the Navy.

-Coca-Cola Deutschland created Fanta as a result of difficulties importing Coca-Cola syrup into Nazi Germany during World War II due to a trade embargo, to create a new product for the German market, using only ingredients available in Germany at the time.
+Coca-Cola Deutschland created Fanta due to difficulties importing Coca-Cola syrup into Nazi Germany during World War II due to a trade embargo to create a new product for the German market, using only ingredients available in Germany at the time.

 Joseph Stalin was technically not the leader of the USSR during the Second World War.
 When the Big Three Allies (Churchill, FDR, Stalin) met, FDR presided, being the only head of state present.
 Mikhail Kalinin was the nominal head of state of the USSR during WWII.

-During World War II American factory workers produced more than twice their German counterparts and had four times the output of Japanese workers prompting industrialist Donald Douglas to observe, "Here's proof that free men can out-produce slaves."
+During World War II American factory workers produced more than twice their German counterparts.
+They had four times the output of Japanese workers, prompting industrialist Donald Douglas to observe, “Here’s proof that free men can out-produce slaves.”

 Had Japan won the Battle of Midway in 1942, it might have next attacked and conquered Hawaii.
 The US would have only had one aircraft carrier in the Pacific for six months.

-On Christmas Day, 1942 during the Battle of Stalingrad, Radio Moscow broadcasted the message that "Every seven seconds a German soldier dies in Russia" to the besieged Nazi Army.
-The message was accompanied by the sound of a ticking clock.
+On Christmas Day, 1942, during the Battle of Stalingrad, Radio Moscow broadcasted “Every seven seconds a German soldier dies in Russia” to the besieged Nazi Army.
+The sound of a ticking clock accompanied the message.
 The ticking clock was broadcast all day.

 There is only one recording of Hitler's voice where he is not giving a speech - a private conversation between himself and Finnish leader Mannerheim recorded in secrecy by a sound engineer in 1942.